 - any money or assets you and your partner have.

 Your income will be assessed either weekly or yearly, depending on the kind of help you qualify for.
-These income and asset limits usually apply:
+The following income and asset limits usually apply.

 These don't include what you need for day-to-day living, eg your home or your car.
 They do include money in the bank, or things like a caravan or a second property.